 For many years I traveled Houston freeways to and from work–eighty miles round trip.
 I was good at it, too–fearlessly and seamlessly moving in and out of traffic with the best of them.
 I still drive in Houston, but not usually during rush hour.
-But when traffic gets snarly, I put on my “Houston driver hat,” and get down to business.
-Over the last several years, however, I have developed an unhealthy fear of freeway driving.
-(Given the state of today’s drivers, maybe it isn’t so unhealthy!)
-I hate being boxed in.
-There is a particular stretch of freeway I try to… Read More ›
+But when traffic gets snarly, I put on my “Houston driver hat,” and got down to business….
+Read More

 “Every good thing given and every perfect gift is from above; it comes down from the Father of lights [the Creator and Sustainer of the heavens], in whom there is no variation [no rising or setting] or shadow cast by His turning [for He is perfect and never changes].”
-(James 1:17 AMPC) I love this verse, and am always comforted in knowing that God never changes.
-He is the same, yesterday, today, and forever (Hebrews 13:8).
-He is the Giver of every good, perfect gift.
-As is always the case, there is so much more to this Scripture.
-It is rich in truth….
-Read More ›
+(James 1:17 AMPC) I love this verse, and am always comforted in knowing that… Read More

 Our family did a lot of camping when our kids were young.
 Yep.
 Real tent camping.
 We usually arrived at our destination in the late afternoon and quickly set everything up.
 Tent, food, chairs near the fire pit.
 As darkness descended, it was important for everyone to keep a flashlight in their pocket.
-Even in state parks the terrain is not smooth.
-Large rocks, protruding tree roots, and all kinds of other things are in the way.
-And bugs!
-It seems like each park has its own unique … uhm … tiny wildlife.
-These obstacles quickly become stumbling blocks in an… Read More ›
+Even in state parks the terrain is not… Read More

 When I was in college, I was caught up in external, visible displays of my faith.
 So much so, that I felt it was my calling to “check up” on the people in my circle of influence.
 I would often greet friends with, “Hi Lisa!
 How are you today?
 How was your quiet time?”
 And if she looked at me funny and said, “Quiet time?
 I didn’t have one today,”